 A recent IRS audit found that nearly 500,000 enrollees in Obamacare were able to claim more than $235 million in excess subsidies that the Government will have difficulty collecting back.
 With a history of fraud and abuse in other federal healthcare programs, it is not hard to believe that the Obamacare vulnerabilities will quickly be exploited as long as they remain in place.

 Obamacare subsidies are based on income.
-Enrollees are asked to what their future income will be when they sign up in order to calculate their subsidy.
+Enrollees are asked to guess what their future income will be when they sign up in order to calculate their subsidy.
 Originally, Obamacare was supposed to do instant checks on previous income levels and follow up with applications that seemed out of character.
 The administration loosened those follow-up procedures and replaced them with a disclaimer -"do your best to account for any changes you think will happen."

 In order to account for any miscalculations, the government's current plan involves either providing additional subsidies for those who over-guess, or those who under-guess will have to pay back their excess subsidy money.